How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 But many have said that, with their unparalleled levels of service, security, support, and competitive pricing, Namecheap definitely qualifies to be a good choice for a newbie.

-However, on the second thought, if you could increase your budget a little bit more, I would recommend you to go with Siteground or A2Hosting.
+However, on the second thought, if you could increase your budget just a little bit more, I would recommend you to go with A2Hosting. or Bluehost.
 Their transparent pricing, hosting speed and outstanding customer support, is worth the extra bucks.

 You can follow the special links below to get a huge discount on my recommended Hosting Providers: